harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmsth/basics/affection.md

 | Tim | 12 | 14 |
 | Wallace | 10 | 12 |
 | Woody | 10 | 12 |

+For a gift intro, the player may choose to hold *any item whatsoever*, whether or not it is a liked or disliked gift for the villager in question.
+If it is a liked gift, the villager will take the item from the player, as they would for a normal gift interaction, and this will count as the daily gift.
+Interestingly, if it is a disliked gift, the gift intro boost will still be granted, but the villager will not take the item from the player, meaning that **it will not count as the daily gift**, so the villager can still be gifted that day on top of the gift intro boost.
+As all villagers dislike weeds, this is commonly called a **weed intro**, since it is easiest to perform with a weed, but other items will work depending on the villager.

+## Practical Applications